 The first important component of a responsible and accountable vocational choice is self-knowledge.
 Thus, a youth must be expertly oriented to this self-knowledge.
-He must arrive at the notion that he must attain self-knowledge and, with a vocational orienter, be in a position to stake out a vocational field within which he can engage in a course of study in order to arrive at the second important component, namely, vocational knowledge.
+He/she must arrive at the notion which he/she must attain via self-knowledge and, with a vocational orienter, be able to stake out a vocational field within which he/she can engage in a course of study and arrive at the second important component, namely, vocational knowledge.
 (See Exploration of Vocational Reality by Youths: L. J. de Beer.)
 Vocational fields in which a youth can accountably and responsibly engage in vocational study are the following^(28:12):

-- Vocational fields in which one works primarily with people and where language proficiency is required. - Vocational fields primarily related to the natural sciences. - Vocational fields primarily oriented to the biological sciences. - Vocational fields primarily concerned with plants and animals. - Vocational fields primarily involved with numerical and commercial subjects. - Vocational fields primarily connected with the arts (performing or expressive). - Vocational fields primarily focused on technical areas. - Vocational fields primarily related to home economics and dietetics. - Some combination of the above vocational fields.
+- Vocational fields in which one works primarily with people, and where language proficiency is required. - Vocational fields primarily related to the natural sciences. - Vocational fields primarily oriented to the biological sciences. - Vocational fields primarily concerned with plants and animals. - Vocational fields primarily involved with numerical and commercial subjects. - Vocational fields primarily connected with the arts (performing or expressive). - Vocational fields primarily focused on technical areas. - Vocational fields primarily related to home economics and dietetics. - Some combination of the above vocational fields.